IvoryDuke/HillVacuum/MANUAL.md

 ### INFO
 When enabled, the entities are split in three groups:
-- entities that have a path and are selected, and the brushes anchored to them;
+- entities that have a path and are selected, and the brushes attached to them;
-- entities that are selected, but do not have a path and are not anchored to another brush.
+- entities that are selected, but do not have a path and are not attached to another brush.
 Therefore they are entities which can have a path;
 - all other cases, entities that are not selected and/or cannot have a path.

 ### Path free draw subtool (Alt + Left mouse)